 Family therapy: Family therapy sessions can be an optimal setting for patients to process through their addictions to cocaine with those closest to them.
 In this setting, family members can discuss how their loved one’s addiction has impacted their lives, which can be the beginning step towards healing within patients’ most important relationships.
 Additionally, family therapy sessions can provide patients’ loved ones with an opportunity to learn both about addiction and about the ways in which they can support and encourage their loved one during and after treatment.
 When indicated, family therapy is incorporated into each patient’s treatment plan based on his or her needs and/or the proximity of his or her family members.

-With a recognition that inpatient treatment is often only the beginning step towards ongoing recovery from an addiction to cocaine, the staff at Crestwyn Behavioral Health work with patients to form thorough discharge plans so that appropriate continuity of care can be assured as patients’ time at Crestwyn comes to an end.
+With a recognition that inpatient rehab is often only the beginning step towards ongoing recovery from an addiction to cocaine, the staff at our rehab center work with patients to form thorough discharge plans so that appropriate continuity of care can be assured as patients’ time at Crestwyn comes to an end.
 Assessment counselors, treatment teams, and patients’ individual therapists will all work in collaboration with each patient to determine which aftercare options are most appropriate for him or her.

-If you or an important person in your life is struggling with an addiction to cocaine, or co-occurring mental health and substance abuse concerns, please do not hesitate to reach out the knowledgeable, compassionate, and experienced professionals at Crestwyn Behavioral Health.
+If you or an important person in your life is struggling with an addiction to cocaine, or co-occurring mental health and substance abuse concerns, please do not hesitate to reach out the knowledgeable, compassionate, and experienced professionals at Crestwyn Behavioral Health in Memphis, Tennessee.
 Your or your loved one’s suffering does not have to continue; healing is only a phone call away.